terra-money/docs/docs/validator/faq.md

 Validators, and by association delegators, receive block provisions, block rewards, and fee rewards.
 If a validator misbehaves, a certain portion of its total stake is slashed (the severity of the penalty depends on the type of misbehavior).
 This means that every user that bonded Luna to this validator gets penalized in proportion to its stake.
 Delegators are therefore incentivized to delegate to validators that they anticipate will function safely.

-### Can a validator run away with its delegators' Luna?
+### Can a validator run away with a delegators' Luna?

 By delegating to a validator, a user delegates staking power.
 The more staking power a validator has, the more weight it has in the consensus and processes.
 This does not mean that the validator has custody of its delegators' Luna. _By no means can a validator run away with its delegator's funds_.